Professional Dressing for New Teachers: A Practical Guide

-By Loy Dakwa | June 13, 2024
+By Dr. Loy Dakwa | May 15, 2024

 As a new teacher, making a good impression is crucial, and dressing professionally is a key component of that.
 Your appearance sets the tone for how students, colleagues, and parents perceive you.
 Here's a straightforward guide to help you dress appropriately and maintain a professional image in the classroom.
 Remember, professionalism starts with covering up the essentials!